IuliiaKonovalova/team_3_april_hackathon/README.md

 Clicking the 'new' green button.

-This then prompts to another page with asks for a name for the new repositary.
-Above this input there is a dropdown menu offering a selection of various templates to utilise with the repository.
-The Code Institute template was chosen in order to faciliate all the shortcuts included within it to make my workflow as fast as possible.
+This then prompts to another page with asks for a name for the new repository.
+Above this input there is a dropdown menu offering a selection of various templates to utilize with the repository.
+The Code Institute template was chosen in order to facilitate all the shortcuts included within it to make my workflow as fast as possible.

 Link to the deployed site is [here](https://iuliiakonovalova.github.io/team_3_april_hackathon/index.html).